daniel1noble/metaDigitise/README.md

 # Installation

-To install `metaDigitise` enter the following code in R:
+To install `metaDigitise` use the following code in R:

 ```
 install.packages("devtools")